cms-sw/cmssw/DQM/TrackerMonitorTrack/README.md

 ### Purpose

-This code generates the `HitResiduals` and `NormalizedHitResiduals` histograms.
+This code generates the `HitResiduals` and `NormalizedHitResiduals` histograms for SiStip and SiPixel.
+The source file `MonitorTrackResiduals.cc` actually implements two modules (using a template parameter) from the same code, such that the SiStrip and SiPixel configurations can be handled independently.
+The disadvantage of this is that every track has to be handled twice (which might hurt performance).

 ### Data displayed

 The data shown in the histograms is computed by the Alignment/OfflineValidation code.
 It is computed for SiPixel and SiStrip in x- and y-direction (resXprime, resYprime values), however for the strips only the x-residual is relevant.
+Simple cuts on pT and the significance of dxy are applied to only select good tracks.
+Additionally, a trigger can be applied.

 ### Options

+`MonitorTrackResiduals` (for SiStrip) and `SiPixelMonitorTrackResiduals` (for SiPixel) accept the same options.

-* `MonitorTrackResiduals.Mod_On` setting this to `True` will generate plots for every module.
+* `Mod_On` setting this to `True` will generate plots for every module.
 By default, only one plot per layer and wheel/disk is generated.

-### Bugs

-* The plots for pixel disks appear hidden in the shell and half cylinder folders, even though they cover the full layer/disk.
+* `Tracks` the sort of tracks to be used.
+(Note that `TrackerValidationVariables.cc` uses `trajcetoryInput` as well, but this should not affect this module.)
+* The usual parameters of `GenericTriggerEventFlag`.

 ### Currently generated histograms